Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-In this work, we present a reconfigurable digital baseband RSP accelerator capable of three-dimensional target tracking along range, azimuth, and elevation.
-We have proposed novel IPs for hardware implementations of range-azimuth processing through matched filtering and digital beamforming; multiple target detection using CLEAN; and Doppler estimation using MUSIC algorithms on a Zync MPSoC.
+In this work, we present a reconfigurable digital baseband RSP accelerator capable of three-dimensional target detection along the range, azimuth, and Doppler velocity.
+We have proposed novel IPs for hardware implementations of range-azimuth processing through matched filtering and digital beamforming; multiple target detection using CLEAN; and Doppler estimation using MUSIC algorithms on Zynq MPSoC.
 We have innovated a low-complexity framework for two-dimensional range-azimuth processing by exploiting the inherent redundancy in the data processing operations.
-We have benchmarked the functional correctness of our novel hardware IPs with the implementation of the algorithms in DPFL WL and demonstrated very low RMSE (below 1\%) for the estimation of range, Doppler and azimuth for multiple target scenarios.
-Through our studies on range-azimuth processing, we show that word lengths optimized for a 5-bit integer representation of a total word of 24-bits provide resource and dynamic power savings of the order of 40-76\%, and 50\% respectively.
-We examine HSCD between PL and PS on the MPSoC and show that memory resource utilization on PL trades off with execution time; with an optimized architecture realized with Fourier-based range-azimuth processing on the PL and MUSIC-based Doppler estimation on PS.
-This fixed-point architecture results in an overall acceleration of 95 times with respect to a framework where all the algorithms are implemented entirely on the PS and a 120-factor improvement in execution time over the Quad-core processor.
-Further, the framework is made reconfigurable with respect to the selection of key parameters such as the azimuth precision and the number of packets in the coherent time interval, which make it suitable for operation under different real-world scenarios where varied clutter and target conditions may be encountered.
+We have benchmarked the functional correctness of our novel hardware IPs with the implementation of the algorithms in DPFL WL and demonstrated very good radar detection metrics in terms of low false alarms and missed detections along with low RMSE (below 1\%) for the estimation of range, Doppler and azimuth for multiple target scenarios.
+Proposed fixed-length architecture offers resource and dynamic power savings of the order of 40-76\%, and 50\%, respectively.
+We examine HSCD between PL and PS on the MPSoC and show that resource utilization on PL trades off with execution time; with an optimized architecture realized with Fourier-based range-azimuth processing on the PL and MUSIC-based Doppler estimation on PS.
+This fixed-point architecture results in an overall acceleration of 120 times with respect to the complete RSP on the PS.
+Further, the framework is made reconfigurable based on the selection of key parameters, such as the azimuth and Doppler precision, and the number of packets in the coherent processing interval, which makes it suitable for operation under different real-world scenarios with varied clutter and target conditions.{ We also integrate the reconfigurable RSP accelerator with communication PHY to demonstrate an end-to-end ISAC system on Zynq MPSoC, which offers superior communication link metrics over the standard 802.11ad.}